angular/angular/aio/content/guide/angular-compiler-options.md

 The following options are available for configuring the AOT template compiler.

-### `allowEmptyCodegenFiles`

-When `true`, create all possible files even if they are empty.
-Default is `false`.
-Used by the Bazel build rules to simplify how Bazel rules track file dependencies.
-Do not use this option outside of the Bazel rules.

 ### `annotationsAs`

 Modifies how Angular-specific annotations are emitted to improve tree-shaking.